landiisotta/behavioral_phenotyping/README.md

 for the multiple steps of the pipeline:

 * `dataset.py`: Connect to the database and dump data
-* `features.py`: Return vocabulary and dictionary of behavioral *ehars* for each of the 4 possible depth level.
+* `features.py`: Return vocabulary and dictionary of behavioral *ehrs* for each of the 4 possible depth level.
+Returns dataset with quantitative scores for level 4 features
 * `pt_embedding.py`: Perform TFIDF for patient embeddings; Glove embeddings on words and average them out for patient embeddings
-* `clustering.py`: Perform Hierachical Clustering on XXX data (embeddings?)
+* `clustering.py`: Perform Hierachical Clustering on XXX data (embeddings, quantitative 4th level features)
 * `visualization.py`: Visualize results (e.g. _scatterplot & dendrogram_ for sub-cluster visualization;
-heatmap for inspection of quantitative scores between sub-clusters.
+heatmap for inspection of quantitative scores between sub-clusters

 #### TODO: Paper, Poster, Conference Reference HERE